 01 - Hamming Codes (Theory)

-The first assignment will help you to understand how Hamming Codes work and how to convert the matrices.
+The first homework will help you to understand how Hamming Codes work and how to convert the matrices.

 Thus, we will have a deeper look onto the extended Hamming Code $(8, 4)$.